 Review unit provided by Veikk

-Veikk was founded in 2009 and makes pen tablets and pen displays for digital artists.
-I have reviewed several Veikk products in the past before and their products work quite well.
+Veikk makes pen tablets and pen displays for digital artists.
+The company was founded in 2009 so they have been around for a long time.
+And I have reviewed several Veikk products in the past before and their products work quite well.

-The new 21.5-inch Veikk Studio VK2200 Pro pen display has several upgrades over the previous model Veikk VK2200 which I've reviewed in 2020.
+The new 21.5-inch Veikk Studio VK2200 Pro pen display has several upgrades over the previous model Veikk VK2200 from 2020.
 There's now support for USB-C to USB-C connection, better colour accuracy, the pen is no longer powered by battery and there are more customisable shortcut buttons, including two dials.

-Official retail price is USD $469.99 on Veikk website.
-At the time of this review, Amazon has an $80 coupon off.
-The pricing is very competitive compared to similar sized pen displays from other companies.
+Official retail price is USD $469.99 on Veikk website, and it's also available on Amazon.
+The pricing is competitive compared to similar sized pen displays from other companies.
 When you consider the 95% AdobeRGB coverage, the pricing is very good.

 These are the items included in the box: